A Contextual Ranking and Selection Method for Personalized Medicine: Introduction

+Second, we propose two formulations for the PM problem.
+Both formulations optimize the rate function of the three measures under a simulation budget constraint.
+One formulation samples all treatment-context pairs and is suitable for a small context space.
+In the other formulation, treatment performance and context are assumed to have linear relationship.
+This is suitable for a large context space.

+Third, for both formulations, we develop the rate-optimal selection rules and devise easily implementable selection algorithms, called CR\&S Algorithms 1 and 2.
+We show that the two algorithms can recover the rate-optimal selection rules.

+Last, we conduct extensive numerical experiments to assess the performances of the two algorithms.
+We first test them on a set of benchmark functions and demonstrate their superiority in solving different types of problems.
+Next, we apply the algorithms to two real-world PM problems and obtain the medical decision maps for them.

 The rest of the paper is organized as follows.
-Section \ref{sec:3} introduces the basic notation and assumptions of this research.
-Section \ref{sec:4} develops three objective measures for the CR\&S problem and studies their rate functions.
-Section \ref{sec:5} formulates the selection problem and derives the optimality conditions of it.
-In Section \ref{sec:6}, a corresponding sequential selection algorithm is developed for implementation, and the convergence of it is proved.
-Numerical examples and computational results are provided in Section \ref{sec:7}, followed by conclusions and discussion in Section \ref{sec:8}.
+Section \ref{sec:3} introduces the basic notation and assumptions.
+Section \ref{sec:4} studies three objective measures of CR\&S and their rate functions.
+Sections \ref{sec:discrete} and \ref{sec:lin} consider the PM problem with small and large context spaces respectively.
+They formulate and solve the selection problems, develop selection algorithms for implementation and theoretically study the their performances.
+Numerical examples and computational results are provided in Section \ref{sec:7}, followed by conclusions and discussion in Section \ref{sec:con}.